sabdulramoni2/Deploying-MongoDB-and-Mongo-Express/README.md

   - Added env variable with name and values for the username and password.
   - The values will be in the secret config file
 -	Created secret config file
    - The value of the secrets (username and password) is base 64 encoded
    - echo -n ‘username’ | base64  =  values will be paste in secret file
    - echo -n ‘password’ | base64  =  values will be paste in secret file
    - Always create secret before Deployments since you want Deployment to reference it.
    - The secret is reference using the “Value from” “secretKeyRef”
 - Create secret and then deployment
 - Create service config file for MongoDB
-6. Created MongoExpress Deployment
+- Created MongoExpress Deployment
-a.
-Which database it should connect to?
+    - Which database it should connect to?
 MongoDB address.
-b.
-Which credentials to authenticate (username and password)
+    - Which credentials to authenticate (username and password)
-7. Create configmap configuration file
+-	Create configmap configuration file
-a.
-This where we reference the database url (address)
+    -	This where we reference the database url (address)
-b.
-Create configmap deployment
+    - Create configmap deployment
-c.
-Create MongoExpress
+    -	Create MongoExpress
-8. Accessing MongoExpress from the browser.
+-	Accessing MongoExpress from the browser.
 a.
 Create MongoExpress service
 b.
 Under selector specify the service type to be LoadBalancer
 c.
 Specify NodePort under ports; values are from 30000-32767